A community-built cooperative delivering reliable electric service to one of Maine's most remote island communities.

 Operations

-IAHPOCO staff responsible for day-to-day operations and member services.
+IAHPoCo staff responsible for day-to-day operations and member services.

 Governance

-IAHPOCO is governed by a member-elected board of directors responsible for oversight of cooperative operations and policy.
+IAHPoCo is governed by a member-elected board of directors responsible for oversight of cooperative operations and policy.

 Questions about service, membership, or cooperative governance?
 We're here to help.